It’s an unfortunate reality that human rights advocates and journalists are often at risk of persecution from their governments.

 Using a separate, anonymous email account to talk with us at HRMI is also a good way to protect yourself.
 Anonymous emails allow you to send messages that can’t be traced back to your identity.

 There are many services like this, such as ProtonMail.
 It is best to have your browser set to private (see above) before using these services.
 Avoid using personal information when setting these up.

 Adopt good standard procedures

 Always lock your screen when you leave the room.
+Update your software and apps immediately that updates are available.
 Get into the habit of closing apps and logging off to reduce the chance of accidentally leaving your information open to someone else.

 A ‘shoulder-surfer’ is someone who looks at your computer screen while you are working in order to gain information.
 To keep your information secure, you can sit with your back against a wall, or turn your screen away from potential viewers.

 Whether you’re using a personal or public device, make sure that anti-virus software has been installed.

 Two more ways to keep your information secure are:

 - Multi-factor authentication.
 This is where a service such as your email account asks for a password, and also sends a separate code to your phone or your authentication app.
 We recommend authentication smartphone apps such as Google Authenticator or LastPass Authenticator over SMS/text based multi-factor authentication.
 Many services will ask you if you want to enable this when you set up your account.
 Our advice is that you opt for this feature where the option is provided.